ghi-electronics/Documentation/hardware/sitcore/som.md

 ### Power Supply
 A typical clean power source, suited for digital circuitry, is needed to power the SITCore SoMs.
 The voltage should be within 10% of 3.3 volts.

-### Reset
-The reset pin is not pulled in any direction.
-Designs must be sure to use an appropriate pull-up resistor.

 ### Oven Reflow Profile